celesteac/RecipeRealm/notes.md

 the service redirects calls through port 443 to other parts of the application <br/>
 Caddy is the service that will group all of the services (gateway, hosting)

+## Node.js

+Uses the V8 JS interpreter that chrome open-sourced and runs their browser and wrapped it in the console <br/>
+comes with npm, uses nvm (installed spereately) <br/>
+Allows the back-end of the stack to run JS, so now the whole stack runs in one language <br/>
+use npm init -y to turn your project into and npm project. <br/>
+It will automatically create a .json file <br/>